 I’ve had a number of jobs in my working life.
 I’ve done everything from being a theatre projectionist to a bookshop manager, a fast food outlet manager to a museum curator, run my own website business and working in the magazine publishing business.
 I’ve also done quite a few volunteer and grass-roots type activities.

 My main passion though has always been with public outreach andscience education.
-I have been doing my own stuff in that arena now for nearly 30 years.
+I have been doing my own stuff in that arena now for over 35 years.
 I think I have a good reputation in this area and along with a lot of other skills I have picked up over the years, this has all lead me to where I am now in life.

 When I turned 40, I couldn’t have imagined that life was going to bring so many changes.
 I moved to Canberra (our nation’s capital) and took up my new job at the Canberra Deep Space Communication Complex.
-This was a big step and made only bigger by the fact that I had only gotten engaged a month earlier.
+This was a big step for me and a serious change in life.

 I am presently working at the NASA tracking station in Canberra (our nation’s capital).

 The Canberra Deep Space Communication Complex is a part of NASA’s Deep Space Network and is managed by the CSIRO.
-At the Complex, I am the Education and Public Outreach Manager.
-My primary responsibility is to manage our Visitor Centre which sees about 70,000 members of the public – including over 10,000 students – coming to learn more about space exploration.
+At the Complex, I am the Outreach and Administration lead for the site, as well as being in the role of NASA Operations Support Officer.
+My responsibilities include managing our Visitor Centre which sees about 70,000 members of the public – including over 10,000 students – coming to learn more about space exploration every year.

 For me, this is my dream job, working for a NASA centre.
 There, I get to tell people about all those things that have fascinated me for so many years, and hopefully encourage a new generation of explorers, scientists, and maybe the odd astronaut.